pol-puig/Game-Theory-Toolkit/README.md

 ## Known issues

-* When plotting Nash Equilibria in mixed strategies, the main window freezes and is not possible to do anything before closing the figure window.
+* When plotting best response functions, the main window freezes and is not possible to do anything before closing the figure window.
 * Released file is very large.
 Working on directory optimization to reduce software heaviness.
+* Not plotting correctly best response functions when matrix dimension is bigger than 2 and applying IEDS leads to a matrix with a dimension lesser than 2.
+* Some grammar mistakes (mainly in the 'About' message box)